 1. My teenagers are under a great deal of stress

 I read a statistic a while ago that said the average high school student today has the same level of anxiety as the average psychiatric patient in the early 1950’s.
 Another study shows that teen stress is actually higher than adult stress.
 This blew me away, and I started paying more attention to the stress and anxiety levels of my teenage daughters.
 I learned quite a bit by really watching them and thinking about all the things they are asked to do on a daily basis.
 7 hours of school, several more hours of homework and studying, extra-curricular activities, household chores, a mom nagging them to do all of the above, and maintaining a social life on top of everything else.

 A sign at a boy’s school telling parents they were not allowed to bring forgotten items to their children recently went viral online.
 The premise was that if parents do this for their kids, they will never learn how to problem solve.
 While I do agree that we can’t hold the hands of our kids and make everything easy for them, I have come to believe that helping them is necessary.
 It’s about balance.

-My daughter Bria called me last year to beg me to bring her cross-country shoes to the school.
+My oldest daughter called me last year to beg me to bring her cross-country shoes to the school.
 The bus was about to leave to a meet that was two hours away and she was completely beside herself that her shoes weren’t in her bag.
 I actually had to leave work, run home to get her spikes, and then rush to the school where I barely caught her before the bus left.
 I was late to teach my next lesson, but I did not want my daughter to fail in that way.
 Not when I knew she was up until late studying for a test and that she had never forgotten her cross country spikes before.
 Not when I knew the tremendous pressure she was under to do all that was asked of her.
 I could help to alleviate some of the major stress and anxiety she was experiencing by simply helping her out.

 (And while it’s not what this post is really about, the fact that she called me for help WAS solving the problem.)